gabrielhumpire/gabrielhumpire.github.io/content/authors/admin/_index.md

     date_start: 2016-02-15
     date_end: 2020-02-15
     summary: |
       Thesis on Deep Learning for Localization and Segmentation in Thorax Abdomen CT.
-Supervised by Prof. Dr. Bram van Ginneken, Prof. Dr. Mathias Prokop, Dr. Colin Jacobs, and Dr. Nikolas Lessmann.
-Applied Deep Learning for localization and segmentation of organs and abnormalities in CT scans, enhancing radiologists' efficiency and accuracy by providing detailed volumetric data.
+Applied Deep Learning for localization and segmentation of organs and abnormalities in CT scans.
 This research contributed to scientific journal publications.
-I was also involved in data collection processes for medical data (text and image) for large datasets.
     button:
       text: 'Read Thesis'
       url: 'https://www.diagnijmegen.nl/publications/hump24/'